 In Tableau, you have a facility to import a Map Source (.tms) that someone shared with you into a workbook, and you can use the same Map source to develop custom map views.

 Animation in Tableau is used for examining the trends or placing the measure of a particular period.
-To create an animation in Tableau you need to have things like a succession of pages screen or frames.
-All you need to do is placing the time measures on the page self would produce the animation.
+To create an animation in Tableau you need to have things like a succession of pages screens or frames.
+All you need to do is place the time measures on the page that would produce the animation.
 To know complete information on how to make animated maps in tableau click here

 Tableau has been a great tool in the data visualization industry.
 Its unique features and high-end data visualization techniques make data presentation more clear.
 Till now we have dealt with various concepts of Maps in tableau.
 I hope you have found useful information on this blog.
 If you have any doubts please feel free to comment on them in the comment section, we will respond at the earliest.
 Happy learning!